 Couple this with a centralized stock location and give your customers a hassle-free and convenient shopping experience.

 Contrary to popular belief that technology eats up jobs, virtual shopping keeps your associates employed.
 Though virtual, your store will need to provide personalized assistance to thousands (hopefully more) customers.

 Brands can develop different employee engagement strategies that encourage them to engage with customers.
-When a customer completes the order, the respective associate gets credit for the sale.
+The associate gets credit for the sale when a customer completes the order.